vietnguyen2000/Scientist-at-Home/README.md

 ## About this game

 Scientist at Home is an Android game set in the scenario with a worldwide pandemic.
-You are a scientist who specialised in virus research,and is working in a world famous laboratory.
+You are a scientist who specialised in virus research, and is working in a world famous laboratory.
 But now because of the pandemic, you are forced work from home.

 Your goal is to help the scientist with his day-to-day activities and works, to find the cure for the virus which created all this mess and set the world back to its normal state!